Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/N.Y.A-Skyrim-NSFW.md

 ß Button = Free Cam (Button next to 0, can be adjusted.
 Lets you go into free cam in sex scenes or in general.
 Don’t use auto Freecam.)

-#### INSTRUCTIONS FOR RIGHT HAND USERS:

-In your Mod Manager, go to separator 24 - GAMEPLAY FRAMEWORK - and uncollapse to find "Dual Wield Parrying SKSE"

-Right click on the mod and click "Open in Explorer."
-Click on SKSE folder and then the Plugins folder within.
-Finally open the "DualWieldParryingSKSE.ini".

-In the .ini file, modify "ParryKey2 = 257" to "ParryKey2 = 1000000" and save.

-Launch the game and bring up the Skyrim Settings -> Controls.

-If you are used to "Left Mouse Button (LMB)" being the "Right Hand" (Right handed users) feel free to map LMB to "Right Hand"

-If you followed the above step, you may prefer to use M1 (LMB) instead of M2 (RMB) In "One Click Power Attack" -> "Main Settings" -> "Right Power Attack" -> "Key"

-Below steps make block/parry be functional for our dual weapon wielding enthusiasts.
-Disregard if not interested

-In your Mod Manager, go to separator 24 - GAMEPLAY FRAMEWORK - and uncollapse to find "Dual Wield Parrying SKSE"

-Right click on the mod and click "Open in Explorer."
-Click on SKSE folder and then the Plugins folder within.
-Finally open the "DualWieldParryingSKSE.ini".

-In the .ini file, modify "ParryKey = x" where x is the key of your preference.
-Refer to: https://wiki.nexusmods.com/index.php/DirectX_Scancodes_And_How_To_Use_Them
-(I recommend 257/Right Mouse Button which is default for block)

-Feel free to edit or remove second parry key or modifiers, there is no harm leaving it as is.

-Now, go to "One Click Power Attack"  and tick "Main Settings" -> "Misc" -> "Disable block key."

-WARNING THIS WILL REMOVE YOUR "LEFT HAND" FROM SKYRIM VANILLA CONTROL OPTIONS, IF YOU WISH TO REVERT IT, JUST RESET IT TO DEFAULTS USING "T."

-If you no longer wish to dual wield weapons, you have to do the above step to get your "Left hand" option enabled again.

-#### INSTRUCTION END

 #### SexLab+
 This list uses SexLab+, a newer version of SexLab.